arac-codespace/strat-map/README.md

 # Limitations

-As with any program at their infancy, this web application has a number of limitations that have yet to be addressed.
+As with any program in their infancy, this web application has a number of limitations that have yet to be addressed.
 Some of these limitations are directly tied to the lack of user customization (layouts, colors, symbology, shapes) and others due to the absence of corresponding features (fossil representation, parasequences...).
-Some are minor and some are major.
+Some are major and some are minor.

 One of the - what I consider to be - major limitations of this application is the inability to generate a "generalized" stratigraphic column.
 This application is basically a fancy stack-bar graph, so by its nature the application "assumes" that the user is providing it measurements that run along a single line in space.
 It doesn't concern itself with what features (facies, structures, dip angles, etc...) are next to it.
 It's therefore not possible to represent, for instance, a "rough" sketch of a formation's structure using only a single column.
-Or at least not without extensive modifications to the bars or custom SVG patterns.
+Or at least not without extensive modifications to the bars and/or custom SVG patterns.

 I believe Map View alleviates this limitation a little by providing a sort of "composite view" of multiple columns.
 I also plan to add a "grouping" feature to help with the creation and view of these composite views.
 These alternatives would of course require more data points and therefore more work from the user's part.
 So it's a trade-off one way or another.

 Another limitation has to do with how each bar in the generated column represents a certain type of lithology.
-This means that -for now- it's not possible to create a more "expansive" column where each 'layer' represents a formation.
+This means that -for now- it's not possible to create a more "expansive" column where each 'layer' represents, say, a formation.
 I've an idea on how do deal with this limitation though, and it shouldn't prove to be too difficult to implement.

-There are more limitations which honestly are closer to - as of yet - unavailable features.
-But these features need to be implemented step by step in order to keep things as neat as possible.
+There are more limitations which honestly are closer to - as of yet - unavailable "features".
+These features need to be implemented step by step in order to keep things as neat as possible.
 So, slow and steady...